EPFL-LCN/neuronaldynamics-exercises/doc/exercises/passive-cable.rst

 ~~~~~~~~~~~~~~~~
 You observed that the membrane voltage reaches a location dependent steady-state value.
 Here we compare those simulation results to the analytical solution.

 #.
-Derive the analytical steady-state solution. (finite cable length L, constant current I0 at x=0, sealed end: no longitudinal current at x=L).
+Derive the analytical steady-state solution (finite cable length :math:`L`, constant current :math:`I_0` at :math:`x=0`, sealed end: no longitudinal current at :math:`x=L`).

 #.
 Plot the analytical solution and the simulation result in one figure.

 #.
-Run the simulation with different resolution parameters (change defaultclock.dt and/or the number of compartments).
+Run the simulation with different resolution parameters (change ``b2.defaultclock.dt`` and/or the number of compartments).
 Compare the simulation with the analytical solution.

 #.
-If you need help to get started, or if you're not sure about the analytical solution, you can find a solution in the `Brian2 docs <http://brian2.readthedocs.io/en/latest/examples/compartmental.cylinder.html>`_ :
+If you need help to get started, or if you're not sure about the analytical solution, you can find a solution in the `Brian2 docs <http://brian2.readthedocs.io/en/latest/examples/compartmental.cylinder.html>`_.